Breaking the Silence: My Journey with Recurrent Infections

 Communication and Understanding

-However, it was through these challenges that the role of communication and understanding in our relationship came to the forefront.
+It was through these challenges that the role of communication in our relationship came to the forefront.
 We learned to discuss our health issues openly, without blame or embarrassment.
 It was crucial to understand that this was a shared issue, not a personal failing of either partner.
-These discussions sometimes ventured into uncomfortable territory, but they were necessary for our collective well-being.

 Learning and Growing Together